Gradient flows for empirical Bayes in high-dimensional linear models: Details of algorithms

 where $\E_{q_{-j}}[\btheta_{-j}]=(\sum_{k=1}^K b_k w_{j',k})_{j' \neq j}$.

 Fixing $q=\prod_{j=1}^p q_j$, we update $g$ to minimize

 where $\bar q=p^{-1}\sum_j q_j$.
 This is implemented by the weight update

-where $D$ is the differential quadrature matrix described following (\ref{eq:splineapprox}).
-When $\lambda=0$, this takes the closed form $w_k=\frac{1}{p}\sum_{j=1}^p w_{j,k}$; when $\lambda>0$, we solve this convex program using CVXR \cite{cvxr}.
+where $D$ is the differential quadrature matrix described in Section \ref{sec:discretize}.
+When $\lambda=0$, this takes the closed form $w_k=\frac{1}{p}\sum_{j=1}^p w_{j,k}$; when $\lambda>0$, we solve this convex program using CVXR \citep{cvxr}.
 Each iteration of CAVI iteratively updates $(q_1,\ldots,q_p,g)$ once in this order.

 We initialize CAVI from $q_1=\ldots=q_p=g=\operatorname{Uniform}(\{b_1,\ldots,b_K\})$.\\

 \textbf{Gibbs-MCEM.} Under the prior $g(\theta)$, the conditional posterior density of $\theta_j$ given $\btheta_{-j}$ is